HIPAA training not only protects patients. It also empowers employees.

 Is HIPAA training mandatory?

-For certain organizations, the short answer is yes, HIPAA training is mandatory.
+For certain organizations, the short answer is yes, HIPAA training for employees is mandatory.

 Is HIPAA training required annually?